Bachelor of Science in Industrial Design

 Cross-disciplinary education is the primary focus of the four-year industrial design program.
 The university education provides:

 - an understanding of the arts (liberal and visual arts), technology (engineering and sciences), humanities (sociology and psychology), and management (marketing and branding),

 - a collaborative and shared education through an emphasis on the design studio, and

 - an opportunity to periodically participate in real-life design projects through sponsored studio projects.

-All work executed in the College becomes the property of the College and will be retained or returned at the discretion of the faculty.
-The faculty also reserves the right to refuse credit for any project executed outside the precincts of the College or otherwise executed without proper coordination with the instructor.
+The faculty reserves the right to refuse credit for any project executed outside the precincts of the College or otherwise executed without proper coordination with the instructor.

 All required industrial design courses must be completed with a grade of C or higher.
 A student may not enter a more advanced studio design course until this requirement is met; students with such academic deficiencies may be required to delay their studies for one year.
 Studio design courses must be taken in sequence beginning fall semester.
 A maximum of 9 credit hours may be taken on a pass/fail basis.
 Only courses taken as free electives in the undergraduate curriculum maybe taken for pass/fail credit.
 See "Information for Undergraduate Students" for Institute regulations regarding pass/fail courses.